11. Tree and List Widgets

 # Print values of all columns

 Keep in mind, that if you use Gtk.TreeStore, the above code will only iterate over the rows of the top level, but not the children of the nodes.
-To iterate over all rows and its children, use the print_tree_store function.
+To iterate over all rows, use Gtk.TreeModel.foreach().

 Apart from accessing values stored in a Gtk.TreeModel with the list-like method mentioned above, it is also possible to either use Gtk.TreeIter or Gtk.TreePath instances.
 Both reference a particular row in a tree model.
 One can convert a path to an iterator by calling Gtk.TreeModel.get_iter().
 As Gtk.ListStore contains only one level, i.e. nodes do not have any child nodes, a path is essentially the index of the row you want to access.